muazwzxv/loopback4-notes/README.md

 ###  Server-level context
 - child of application-level context
 - holds config specific to a particular server instance
-- server level context will have an 'Application-level context' as its parent
+- server level context will have an **Application-level context** as its parent
 	- which means all the bindings in the application level is valid in the server level context
 	- Unless these bindings are being replaces in the server instance

 ### Request-level context
 - Dynamically created for each incoming request
-- extend the application level context to give you access to 'application-level dependencies during req/res lifecycle
+- extend the application level context to give you access to **application-level** dependencies during req/res lifecycle
 - garbage are collected once the response is set for memory management
-- 'this.ctx' is available in a sequence
+- **this.ctx** is available in a sequence

 ```ts
 import { DefaultSequence, RestBindings, RequestContext } from '@loopback/rest'